 - Set aside time for writing and make a schedule.
 Then, stick to that schedule as much as you can!

 - Acknowledge and overcome any feelings of imposter syndrome that prevent you from writing.

 - Take breaks from writing if you need them, but do not give up entirely.

 - Write first, edit later.
 Do not edit while you write.
 Save this for your editing process.
 Just focus on getting the words out first.

 - Create a writing routine.
 Write at a specific time in the day, or in a specific area.
-Use positive affirmations, inspirational quotes, and have a warm cup of coffee or tea at your beckon.
+Use positive affirmations, inspirational quotes, and have a warm cup of coffee or tea ready to go.

 - Communicate with your family and friends about your writing goals.
 This will help them understand the importance of your writing time.

-- Don’t aim for perfection.
-This is a common mistake most aspiring authors make.
+- Don't aim for perfection.
+This is a common mistake most aspiring authors make when learning how to write a memoir.
 Done is better than perfect.
 You can always edit and refine your words later.

 The subject of your memoir will usually determine your title.
 Look at the titles of the memoirs I have referenced in this series, and notice the titles for the different types of memoirs to draw inspiration.